-Dating a soulmate after a divorce can bring up some baggage from past relationships.
-If you or your soul mate had a loveless or problematic marriage you may bring those fears into your current relationship.
-When people get married, for the most part, they don’t think their marriage will end in divorce.
+Dating a soulmate after a divorce can reveal baggage from past relationships.
+If you or your soulmate had a loveless or problematic marriage, you may bring those fears into your current relationship.
+When people marry they don’t think their marriage will end in divorce.
 But it did.
-And now that they have met the love of their life, their soulmate, they are afraid it may be too much too soon.
+And now that they have met the love of their life they’re afraid it may be too much too soon.

-Although their heart has run away with itself, the fears remain in their mind.
-What if this soulmate relationship grows distant or ends like their last relationship?
-Issues such as these are bound to rear their ugly head in one way or another if one or both sou mates have had a marriage end in divorce.
-It can even happen if the past relationships were very emotionally involved or long-lasting but marriage did not take place.
+Although their heart has run away with itself, fears remain in their mind.
+What if this relationship grows distant or ends like their last one?
+Issues such as these are bound to rear their ugly head if one or both soulmates marriages end in divorce.
+It can even happen if the past relationships were very emotionally involved or long-lasting, without a marriage.

-When you are dating a soulmate after a divorce, there may be a tendency for soulmate sabotage in an effort to keep the relationship from progressing.
+When you’re dating a soulmate after a divorce, you may have to deal with soulmate sabotage in an effort to keep the relationship from progressing.
 The closer the couple becomes, the greater the fear of getting hurt.
-The connection is so strong, and the feelings run so deep, but there is that feeling of it being too good to be true.
+The connection is so strong, and the feelings run so deep.
+But there is that feeling of it being too good to be true.
 They are waiting for the shoe to drop, and the wait is excruciating.

-Let your soulmate relationship develop in an organic way.
-Enjoy dating your soul mate.
-Too many people jump from dating right into a relationship very quickly, and they rob themselves of a magical, romantic experience.
-When a soulmate couple, or any couple for that matter, is dating it is often the most romantic time of their relationship.
-They enjoy getting to know each other, getting ready for dates, missing their sou mate when they are not there, and the butterflies experience during their dates.
+Let your soulmate relationship develop organically.
+Enjoy dating your soulmate.
+Too many people jump from dating right into a relationship.
+And in doing so rob themselves of a magical, romantic experience.
+When a soulmate couple is dating it’s the most romantic time of their relationship.
+They enjoy getting to know each other, missing their soulmate when they are not there and the butterflies experience during their dates.
 Why rush through all of that?
 Enjoy the newness, the excitement, and the getting to know one another journey.
 Don’t talk too much about your exes and your past relationships.